The Stoning of Soraya M.

-The Stoning of Soraya M. (.سنگسار ثريا م) is a 2009 Persian-language American drama film adapted from French-Iranian journalist Freidoune Sahebjam's 1990 book La Femme Lapidée.
+The Stoning of Soraya M. (.سنگسار ثريا م) is a 2008 Persian-language American drama film adapted from French-Iranian journalist Freidoune Sahebjam's 1990 book La Femme Lapidée.

-The film is directed by Cyrus Nowrasteh, and stars Academy Award nominee Shohreh Aghdashloo (as Zahra), Jim Caviezel (as Freidoune Sahebjam, the foreign journalist), and Mozhan Marnò (as Soraya Manutchehri, the title character).
+The film is directed by Cyrus Nowrasteh, and stars Academy Award nominee Shohreh Aghdashloo as Zahra, Jim Caviezel as foreign journalist Freidoune Sahebjam, and Mozhan Marnò as title character Soraya Manutchehri.
 The Stoning of Soraya M. had its world premiere at the 2008 Toronto International Film Festival, where it won the Director's Choice Award.
 It was also the second runner-up for the Cadillac People's Choice Award.
 The book has been banned in Iran.

 Background

 French-Iranian journalist and war correspondent Freidoune Sahebjam was traveling through Iran, when he came upon Soraya Manutchehri's village, where he learned from her aunt about Soraya and her cruel fate.
 He would make Manutchehri's death the subject of his 1990 book La Femme Lapidée, which was translated into English in 1994.
 The Stoning of Soraya M. is an adaption of the book.
-Credibility of Sahebjam's story and the film plot itself is disputed by many Iranian critics, expert Elise Auerbach from Amnesty International, and film critics like Richard Nilsen from The Arizona Republic and Wesley Morris from Boston Globe.

 Soraya Manutchehri (ثریا منوچهری; the "t" in the transcription by Sahebjam followed French spelling rules; c.1951 – 15 August 1986) was a 35-year-old woman who was stoned to death in the small village of Kuhpayeh, Iran, after being accused of adultery.

 Unnamed witnesses have claimed that Manutchehri's husband, Ghorban-Ali, a prison guard with a petty criminal past, was eager to get rid of her in order to marry a 14-year-old girl.
 Not wanting to support two families, nor return Soraya's dowry, he spread false rumours of her alleged adultery after she began cooking for a local widower.
 Abetted by venal and corrupt village authorities, who turned her father against her, he accused his wife of adultery.
 She was convicted, buried up to her waist, and stoned to death.

 Her death has been described as a slow, painful event with "a carnival atmosphere led by village elders".
 After her death, the body was allegedly left outside so that animals could "ravage" it.